midu16/midu16.github.io/_posts/2026-05-16-wireguard-p2p-subnets.markdown

             }
         }
         ```
-    * **Scripting VIP Migration**: Configure a `notify_master` script in `keepalived.conf` to ensure that when the VIP moves, the WireGuard interface and OVS ports are correctly re-initialized.
+    * **Scripting VIP Migration**: Configure a `notify_master` script in `keepalived.conf` to ensure that when the VIP moves, the WireGuard interface and OVS ports are correctly re-intialized.
         * **Create the script** (e.g., `/usr/local/bin/keepalived-notify.sh`):
             ```bash
             #!/bin/bash